 Manuscripts of varying lengths are accepted-articles, reviews, columns, and letters.
-All submissions are refereed and edited or abridged in accordance with the decisions of the editorial board.
+All submissions are refereed by three experts and are edited or abridged in accordance with the decisions of the editorial board.
 Manuscripts must be in English.

 FORMAT AND SUBMISSION OF THE MANUSCRIPT